-Long days and a chance to see the Northern Lights awaits!
+Long days and a chance to see the Northern Lights await!
 Don’t miss out on this unique adventure.

-The idea for Alaska Divide came from a conversation between Andi Buchs (seasoned bikepacking adventurer and race director for Transbike Adventures) and Jesse Blough (ultra-endurance athlete and founder of Northwest Competitive Adventure) about working together to create a uniquely challenging route in the United States.
-Andi had traveled through Alaska and has been drawn to the remote wilderness of the Land of the Midnight Sun ever since.
+The idea for Alaska Divide came from Andy Buchs, who had traveled through Alaska in summer and winter time since more then 20 years and has been drawn to the remote wilderness of the Land of the Midnight Sun ever since.

-Registration is available now!
 This promises to be one of the most exciting and lonesome routes you’ll ever ride – don’t miss out!
-Registration is $250 USD, if paid in full prior to September 31st, 2019.
-Registration fee will increase to $300 USD on October 1st, 2019.

 Check out this video from the Dalton highway:

 “America’s Loneliest Road“

 - Where America’s Last Road Leads to Frozen Oblivion

 - Cycling from Alaska to Argentina – The Dalton Highway